-Making sure your content reaches the customers is key if you want to maximise the ROI on SMS.
-There's nothing worse than crafting a message and then having it get blocked due to some aspects that weren’t covered or that were missed.
-Especially considering that in most cases you pay per message request, not per message delivered.
+Making sure your content reaches customers is key if you want to maximise the ROI of your SMS marketing campaigns.
+There's nothing worse than crafting a thoughtful message and then having it get blocked due to something big or small that you missed, especially considering that, in most cases, you pay per message request, not per message delivered.

-The easiest way to get your content stuck behind an SMS or MMS blocker is by getting an opt-out or a do-not-disturb request from a customer because the content you sent wasn’t relevant.
-Make sure the offers and incentives are actually appealing to the customers and ensure you have a chance to deliver on the promise of those offers.
+The easiest way to get your content stuck behind an SMS or MMS blocker is by getting an opt-out or do-not-disturb request from a customer in response to a campaign you sent.
+Make sure the offers and incentives are actually useful and appealing to the customers and that you have a chance to deliver on the promise of those offers.
 Otherwise, customers will unsubscribe from your updates, hurting your reputation and your sales.
 Additionally, make sure you stay relevant and don't overburden your customers with messages.

-Make sure you know how your industry is received in the market you are looking to send to, or how your content is received and what limitations apply.
+Make sure you know how your industry is perceived in the market you are looking to send to, how your content is received, and what limitations, if any, apply.
 For example, while OTPs from a casino are fine, marketing content might not be.
 In fact, the latter might even be illegal in some cases, guaranteeing any such campaign to not only fall prey to carrier filtering but also attract other, bigger troubles.

 Your SMS service provider can help you out a lot by highlighting the key issues and content limitations that need to be followed to ensure that the messages actually go through.

-Make sure you have a clear verifiable and easily reproducible opt-in to show to any operator or customer who asks for it.
-Otherwise, you might end up being blocked from an operator permanently or receive fines for unsolicited messages.
-Make sure your SMS provider is aware of the do not disturb (DnD) lists and makes sure that any number within those lists doesn’t receive marketing content from you since hefty fines might once more apply.
+Make sure you have a clear, verifiable, and easily reproducible opt-in to show to any operator or customer who asks for it.
+Otherwise, you might end up being blocked from an operator permanently or receive fines for sending unsolicited messages.